officelearn/azure-docs.sv-se/articles/active-directory/managed-identities-azure-resources/tutorial-windows-vm-access-sql.md

 }

 //
-// Open a connection to the SQL server using the access token.
+// Open a connection to the server using the access token.
 //
 if (accessToken != null) {
     string connectionString = "Data Source=<AZURE-SQL-SERVERNAME>; Initial Catalog=<DATABASE>;";